SOLE TRADER

 A sole trader is a trade that is owned and controlled by one person.
 This is very attractive for those who wish to retain ownership of the business.
 A "sole trader" is described as a person trading under his / her own name, or a registered business name.
 Many sole traders decide to operate under their own name and do so without any problem.
 However, if you use a name other than your surname, you must register the name in accordance with the Registration of Business Names Act of 1963 for a small registration fee.

-Advantages of the Sole Trader
+Advantages of being a Sole Trader

 Fewer legal formalities compared to other structures.

-The income from the business is personal income and expenses which are incurred "wholly and exclusively" in the course of the trade are allowable deductions.
+The income from the business is personal income and expenses which are incurred "wholly and exclusively" in the course of the trade are generally allowable deductions.

 Closure of the business requires less formality.

-Disadvantages of the Sole Trader
+Disadvantages of being a Sole Trader

 The owner is personally liable for all debts of the business.